cornell-dti/cureviews/README.md

 Note: If you copy and paste, ensure that the quotes ('') copy over correctly!

 Navigate to http://localhost:3000/admin and enter your password when prompted.
-Select the “Add All Courses” button and wait for the database to populate.
-Once no new messages appear in the terminal window, click the “Add Cross-Listings” button.
+Select the “Initialize Database” button and wait for the database to populate.

+Once this process completes, the application is ready to use!